ovotech/mantle/README.md

-This is a Go program to simplify the encryption & decryption of byte arrays, using 256 bit [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) keys in [Galois/Counter Mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (GCM), with cloud-based KMS services (currently only Google KMS) and multiple key layers (specifically
+This is a Go program to simplify the encryption & decryption of byte arrays, using 256 bit [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) keys in [Galois/Counter Mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (GCM), with cloud-based KMS services (currently only AWS and GCP) and multiple key layers (specifically
 [Envelope Encryption](https://cloud.google.com/kms/docs/envelope-encryption)).

+This avoids the need to send secret data to Cloud KMS services when encrypting (only your own data encryption key is sent), and allows for encryption of data bigger than 4096 bytes.

 ## Install